andersonopt/website/content/blog/product-release-notes-4-23-21.md

 ## Filter, Columns, and Export buttons have moved

-As we continue to work through the redesign, some buttons have moved around/changed look:
+As we continue to work through the platform redesign, some buttons have moved around/changed look on the project asset tabs:

 * Filter, Columns, and Export buttons are now above the asset table view